SAP-samples/teched2023-DA264/exercises/ex3/README.md

 3. 👉 In the **Select Properties To Be Copied**, check the **Add all attributes to analytic model**, **Add all measures to analytic model** and **Associated Dimensions** checkbox and Click on **Import**

-4. 👉 Finalyse the analytical model by giving a name
+4. 👉 Finalise the analytical model by giving a name

     - Business Name: *AM_Product_Sales_Country_Discount*
     - Technical Name: *AM_Product_Sales_Country_Discount*